 International tourism plays an increasingly significant role in the world economy since 1950s.
 International tourist arrivals has increased from 25 million in 1950s to 1,1 billion in 2014 (UNWTO, 2015) with a total contribution of 9.8% to the global GDP (WTTC, 2015a).
-The growth of tourism in Turkey has pursued the same path and became evident in 1982 by means of the Tourism Encouragement Act, allowing government incentives for tourism investments.
-Turkey has been one of the top tourism destinations in the world and attracts over 40 million tourists.
+The growth of tourism in Turkey has pursued the same path and become evident in 1982 by means of the Tourism Encouragement Act, allowing government incentives for tourism investments.

+Turkey has been one of the top tourism destinations in the world and attracted over 40 million tourists.
 The total contribution of tourism to the Turkish economy is 12% through 34.3 billion US\$ direct tourism receipts (WTTC, 2015b; Ministry of Culture and Tourism, 2015).

-Turkey receives tourists from all over the world, however the main the main inbound tourist market is Europe with a 52 % of the total tourist arrivals followed by Russia (24%) and Asian countries (15%) according to 2014 statistics (Ministry of Culture and Tourism, 2015).
-The most important reason for Turkey being a popular destination for Europeans is that, Turkey is a nearby country with various attractions, relaxed visa regime and attractive exchange rate (Coskun and Ozer, 2011).
+Turkey receives tourists from all over the world, however the main inbound tourist market is Europe with a 52% of the total tourist arrivals followed by Russia (24%) and Asian countries (15%) by 2014 (Ministry of Culture and Tourism, 2015).
+Turkey is a popular destination for Europeans, because it is a nearby country with various attractions, relaxed visa regime and attractive exchange rate (Coskun and Ozer, 2011).
 Mostly, European markets have similar structures in terms of the purpose of travel, length and period of stay, visitor profile and expenditure.
 Tourists prefer Turkey for travel, entertainment, sportive or cultural activities with a share of 55% (Ministry of Culture and Tourism, 2009), and this assumption is valid for the Europeans as well.

-Tourism contributes substantially to developing and developed economies by generating GDP, creating employment and creating socio-economic development opportunities (Wu, Li & Song, 2012).
-Regarding the importance of tourism to a destination economy and its direct link to tourism-related businesses, tourism demand analysis has attracted increasing interest from researchers.
-According to Song et al. (2009), tourism demand may be defined as the quantity of tourism product that consumers are willing and able to purchase under a specified period and a given set of factors.
-These set of factors or the determinants of tourism demand may vary from economic variables to cultural differences or cyclical circumstances and have been studied thoroughly in tourism literature (Uysal & Crompton, 1984; Crouch, 1994 etc.). the results of these researches indicate that economic variables have greater impacts on tourism demand than other variables and the most distinctive one is income followed by relative prices and then the exchange rates (Zhang et al, 2011).
+Tourism substantially contributes to countries' economies by generating GDP, creating employment and socio-economic development opportunities (Wu, Li & Song, 2012).
+Regarding the importance of tourism for a destination economy and its direct link to tourism-related businesses, tourism demand analysis has attracted increasing interest from researchers.
+According to Song et al. (2009), tourism demand is defined as 'the quantity of tourism products that consumers are willing and able to purchase under a specified period and a given set of factors'.
+These set of factors, in other words, the determinants of tourism demand may vary from economic variables to cultural differences or cyclical circumstances and have been studied thoroughly in the tourism literature (Uysal & Crompton, 1984; Crouch, 1994 etc.).
+The results of these researches indicate that economic variables have greater impacts on tourism demand than other variables and the most distinctive one is income followed by relative prices and then the exchange rates (Zhang et al, 2011).